ansible/ansible/docs/docsite/rst/community/create_pr_quick_start.rst

   b.
 Put ``Fixes + link to the issue`` in the pull request's description.

   c.
 Put ``[WIP] + short description`` in the pull request's title.
-It's often a good idea to mention the name of the module/plugin you are modifying at the beginning of the description.
+Mention the name of the module/plugin you are modifying at the beginning of the description.

   d.
 Click :guilabel:`Create pull request`.